GreenDelta/epd-editor/README.md

 The EPD format adds some extensions to the process and flow data sets of the ILCD format.
 These extensions can be read and written with the two converter classes ...

+## Indicator mappings
+The EN 150?? defines a set of LCI and LCIA indicators.
+We use these indicators in the editor and the user can just enter amount values for a selected indicator (see `IndicatorResult`).
+However, in the extended ILCD process format these indicator results are stored as extended exchanges or LCIA results with references to flow data sets (for LCI indicators) or LCIA method data sets (for LCIA indicators) and unit groups.

+To map an indicator name (see also the `Indicator` enum) to these references (flow UUID, or LCIA method UUID, and unit group UUID) the editor uses a set of indicator mappings (see the class `IndicatorMapping`) which can be also configured in the editor.